Driver's License Examination

 A noncommercial applicant may apply by mail or electronically for renewal of a license during every other renewal cycle.
-The director may use vision information provided by the applicant to meet vision requirements for applicants under sixty – five years of age and adopt procedures necessary to implement this subsection.
+The director may use vision information provided by the applicant to meet vision requirements for applicants under 65 years of age.

 Types of Driver's Licenses

 A Class D license allows a person to operate any single vehicle with a Gross Vehicle Weight Rating (GVWR) of 26,000 lbs. or less or any such vehicle towing a vehicle with a GVWR not in excess of 10,000 lbs. (note: must be at least 18 years of age or under farm exemption if combined weight exceeds 26,000 pounds).
 Trucks towing trailers over 10,000 pounds provided the combined weight does not exceed 26,000 lbs.
 Gross Combination Weight Rating (GCWR).
 A camper or a vehicle towing a travel trailer being used solely for personal purposes, emergency vehicle, or a vehicle driven by active duty member for military purposes may be driven with a Class D license.

 A Class M license allows a person to operate a motor vehicle having a seat or saddle for the use of the rider and designed to travel on not more than 3 wheels in contact with the ground, but excluding motorized bicycles and tractors.
 A Class M vehicle may not be operated under a Class A, B, C, or D license.

 A Class M endorsement, giving the holder the same privileges as a Class M license, may be issued to the holder of a Class A, B, C, or D license upon successful completion of an examination.